carpentries/lesson-development-training/episodes/11-exercises.md

 writes down one thing they were confused about or that could be improved and one thing that went well or they really liked learning.
 - **Reflective assessment** - Learners spend time reflecting on what they have learned so far.
-This can be really helpful for "metacognition", where learners think about the process of learning themselves.
+Reflection aids in transferring newly learned concepts into long-term memory and can be really helpful for "metacognition", where learners think about the process of learning, becoming aware of their progress towards acquiring new skills.
+Developing metacognition improves learners' ability to guide their own learning on a topic after they have finished the lesson.
+Reflection exercises can include using what was taught to label a diagram, draw a concept map, free write, or fill in a guided worksheet.